-Intellectual property and its protection can be a significant issue for many organisations, in all sectors.
-Ensuring that intellectual property (IP) rights are appropriately protected and that any infringements disputes are dealt with effectively and efficiently, can be the key to gaining and maintaining a commercial advantage.
+Intellectual property and its protection can be a significant issue for many organisations.
+Ensuring that intellectual property (IP) rights are appropriately protected – and that any infringements disputes are dealt with effectively and efficiently – can be the key to gaining and maintaining a commercial advantage.

-Hall & Wilcox’s IP lawyers work with companies from across various sectors to do just that.
-We aim to identify and implement legal solutions to help our clients make the right decisions to maximise the value of their IP.
+Our IP lawyers work with companies from all sectors to do just that.
+We aim to identify and implement legal solutions that help our clients make the right decisions to maximise the value of their IP.

-Our senior IP lawyers often work with other experts in the firm – dispute resolution, tax, corporate and commercial and employment – to provide a multidisciplinary approach to matters.
-This translates into the delivery of seamless commercial solutions for our clients.
+Our senior IP lawyers often work with other experts in the firm – including dispute resolution, tax, corporate and commercial and employment specialists – to provide a multidisciplinary approach that delivers seamless commercial solutions.

 - Advising a super fund on a major rebranding project.

 - Acting for the owner of a well-known trade mark on several matters including: defending a non-use trade mark claim, licensing trade marks internationally including in Brazil, Argentina, the EU, South Africa and New Zealand, advising on trade mark proprietorship issues, and trade mark infringement and enforcement matters.

 - Advising a funds management company on potential passing off and trade mark infringement claims.